jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 versions of binutils.

 ## Debugging
-### Finding crash locations

-If a crash occurs when running in the functional simulator (using make run), you will see output like this:

-    Write Access Violation 01023231, pc 0000f490
+### Mapping program addresses to line numbers

-The first number is the access address, the second is where in the code the problem occurred.
-It is possible to quickly pinpoint the instruction line with the llvm-symbolizer command.
+It is possible to pinpoint the instruction line with the llvm-symbolizer command.
 This is not installed in the bin directly by default, but can be invoked by using the path where the compiler was built, for example:

     echo 0x00011d80 | ~/src/LLVM-GPGPU/build/bin/llvm-symbolizer -obj=WORK/program.elf -demangle